canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Organizations should be registered in the Open Resource Exchange.

-### Repository vs Projects Names

-Projects names should be bilingual but repositories names can be unilingual or use acronyms.

-## Mandatory files

-Before publishing your source code, it must include:

-* a LICENCE (see Licencing above) file containint a copy of the licence under under which the source code is released;
-* a README.md file providing bilingual information about the project, how to use it and general documentation.

-It should also include:

-* a CONTRIBUTING.md file explaining how to contribute to the project.
-* a SECURITY.md file explaining security policy as well as security vulnerabilities reporting procedures.

-You can find some examples of these files in the [Template repository](https://github.com/gctools-outilsgc/template-gabarit).

 ## Open Resource Exchange

 Add a link to your source code repository on the [Open Source Code section on the Open Resource Exchange](https://canada-ca.github.io/ore-ero/open-source-code.html).